Archbishop Demetrios Appoints

 Stella Piches is a member of the Saint George Greek Orthodox Church Ladies Philoptochos in Albuquerque, New Mexico where she resides with her husband, George.
 They are the parents of a set of 13 year old twins, Chris and Mary.
 Stella grew up in Brooklyn, New York and attended Holy Cross Greek Orthodox Church.
 She has been a Philoptochos member for more than 25 years and has served in most offices in her chapter.
 Stella also currently serves on the Metropolis of Denver Council.

-She has served on the Metropolis Board for many years, is in her first term as Metropolis of Denver Philoptochos president.
+She has served on the Metropolis Board for many years and is in her first term as Metropolis of Denver Philoptochos president.
 Stella was appointed to the National Board by His Eminence Archbishop Demetrios in 2016.
 Stella has always been an active volunteer, serving her daughter’s Girl Scout Troop as the Service Unit Treasurer since 2016.
 Stella feels truly humbled and honored to be given this opportunity to serve the Church and her faith through the good works of Philoptochos.

 Metropolis of Atlanta President- Irene Politis